 The public opinion was not positive in regards to the Olive Gardens new logo.
 It was perhaps one of the most widely publicized and criticized logos in American history.

 The original 1982 logo lasted for about 15 years before being changed in 1997-1998.
 There was basically no public reaction after the first logo change.
 However, this change was by no means a small one.
 But it’s the new Olive Garden logo that made the biggest impact on many people, shaking the foundations of the restaurant chain for years to come.

 The original Olive Garden logo, the one instated in 1982, was quite simple and elegant.
 It only consisted of a simple font on a gray, stone background.
 Other than the words “the Olive Garden” and “Italian Restaurant”, there was nothing else present on the restaurant’s logo.

 After being made part of the Darden Restaurants spin-off of General Mills, Olive Garden suffered its first major logo update.
 The font was slightly modified, the background was changed from stone to a faux stucco texture, and a vine with proportionally giant grapes was added to the logo.

-Another huge part of the Olive Garden brand reboot scandal of 2014 was the font.
 Despite the fact that the Olive Garden logo dropped the word ‘the’’ in 1998, as well as the period after the restaurant’s name, the font remained pretty similar.
 It suffered some modifications, but it only made the logo look fancier and easier to integrate.